abhiTronix/vidgear/docs/switch_from_cv.md

   <img src="../assets/images/cv2vidgear.png" loading="lazy" alt="Switching from OpenCV" />
 </figure>

+&emsp;

-# Switching from OpenCV
+# Switching from OpenCV Library

 Switching OpenCV with VidGear APIs is usually a fairly painless process, and will just require changing a few lines in your python script.

-!!! quote "This document is intended to software developers who want to migrate their python code from OpenCV to VidGear APIs."
+!!! quote "This document is intended to software developers who want to migrate their python code from OpenCV Library to VidGear APIs."

 !!! warning "Prior knowledge of Python and OpenCV won't be covered in this guide.
 Proficiency with OpenCV is a must in order understand this document."

-!!! info "If you're just getting started with OpenCV with Python, then see [here ➶](../help/general_faqs/#im-new-to-python-programming-or-its-usage-in-computer-vision-how-to-use-vidgear-in-my-projects)"

 &nbsp;

+## Why VidGear is better than OpenCV?

+!!! tip "If you're just getting started with OpenCV, then see [here ➶](../help/general_faqs/#im-new-to-python-programming-or-its-usage-in-computer-vision-how-to-use-vidgear-in-my-projects)"

+VidGear employs OpenCV at its backend and enhances its existing capabilities even furthermore by introducing many new state-of-the-art features on top of it, like real-time Stabilization, and inherit support for screen-casting, live network-streaming, multi-devices, multi-threading, etc., plus [way much more ➶](../gears).
+While VidGear maintains the same standard OpenCV-Python _(Python API for OpenCV)_ coding syntax for all of its APIs.
+Making it even easier to implement Complex OpenCV applications in just a few lines of code.

+&nbsp;

-## Switching VideoCapture APIs
+## Switching the VideoCapture APIs

-> VidGear introduces many new state-of-the-art features, multi-device support, and multi-threaded performance upgrade for its VideoCapture Gears as compared to standard OpenCV's VideoCapture Class, while maintaining the same standard OpenCV-Python _(Python API for OpenCV)_ coding syntax.

-Let's compare a bare-minimum python code for extracting frames out of webcam/USB camera (connected at index 0), between OpenCV's [VideoCapture Class](https://docs.opencv.org/3.4/d8/dfe/classcv_1_1VideoCapture.html#a57c0e81e83e60f36c83027dc2a188e80) and VidGear's [CamGear](../gears/camgear/overview/) VideoCapture API side-by-side:
+Let's compare a bare-minimum python code for extracting frames out of any Webcam/USB-camera _(connected at index 0)_, between OpenCV's [VideoCapture Class](https://docs.opencv.org/3.4/d8/dfe/classcv_1_1VideoCapture.html#a57c0e81e83e60f36c83027dc2a188e80) and VidGear's [CamGear](../gears/camgear/overview/) VideoCapture API side-by-side:

-!!! tip "CamGear share the same syntax as other [VideoCapture Gears](../gears/#a-videocapture-gears), thereby you can easily switch to any of those Gear in a similar manner."
+!!! tip "CamGear API share the same syntax as other [VideoCapture APIs](../gears/#a-videocapture-gears), thereby you can easily switch to any of those APIs in a similar manner."

 === "OpenCV VideoCapture Class"